• Hebrews 5:1-14

 ~ Listen to today’s Scripture with The ESV Bible ~

-Bible.org’s commentary on today’s readings in Galatians titled “The Cost of Changing Course” is at this link
+Bible.org’s commentary on today’s readings in Titus titled "The Foundation, Means, and Motivation for godly Behavior" is at this link.

-Worship Video: Today’s readings reminded me of the song “In Christ Alone” sung here by Celtic Worship:
+Worship Video: Today’s readings remind me of the song “Your Name is Holy:”

 Mike